 - A. Number of extensions.
-An approved land use review is eligible for one extension. - B. Submission timing.
-A complete extension application must be submitted prior to the expiration date of the original approval, but no earlier than 6 months in advance of the expiration date. - C. Length of extension.
-If an extension is approved, the expiration date for the original approval is extended an additional 2 years from the effective date of the original approval. - D. Modifications to original approval.
-An application for an extension review may not include a proposal to modify the original application or any conditions of approval. - E. Multiple approvals.
-If the original approval included multiple applications, a single extension application may include all approved reviews associated with the original approval.
+An approved land use review is eligible to apply for one extension. - B. Submission timing.
+An application for an extension review must be deemed complete prior to the expiration date of the original approval, but no earlier than 6 months in advance of the expiration date. - C. Length of extension.
+If an extension is approved, the expiration date for the original approval is extended an additional 2 years from the effective date of the original approval. - D. Revisions to original approval.
+An application for an extension review may not include a proposal to revise the original application or any conditions of approval. - E. Multiple approvals.
+If the original approval included multiple applications, a single extension application may include one or all approved reviews associated with the original approval.